 Faith is at the center of discussion for a lot of folks living in Kansas City.

-Flatland receives many thought-provoking questions from Kansas Citians, so this month we’ve selected three on the subject of faith.
-Now it’s your turn to decide which one we investigate.
-Scroll down for insight on why each person chose to ask their question, and then vote for your favorite.
+Flatland receives many thought-provoking questions from Kansas Citians, so we selected three on the subject of faith.
+On Jan.
+8, we asked you to help us decide which one we investigate.
+Scroll down for insight on why each person chose to ask their question.
+As we get to work on our reporting, we hope you’ll send any tips or suggestions our way.

 This question bubbled up for Valorie Wells when she attended an event at The Auditorium in Independence, Missouri.
 She noticed that names on some of the older churches and buildings had been changed, so she wondered whether there were differences in religious practices among the three churches.